ybw0014/mc-plugin-docs/docs/infinity-expansion-2/translation.md

 To do this, just go to the "Settings" section of your Slimefun Guide (Shift - Right Click the Slimefun Guide while holding it in your hand).
 There you should see a globe or a flag which allows you to select a language.

+## Contributing translations

 The translation project is hosted on [Crowdin](https://crowdin.com/project/infinityexpansion2).

-InfinityExpansion2 also supports [SlimefunTranslation](/slimefun-translation/) for per-player translation.